End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

-This section provides a systematic examination of two interconnected paradigms to end-to-end data movement: Universal Packet Loss and CCAs.
-We begin by quantifying the data volumes supported by common transfer rates, then introduce a conceptual model---the \enquote{Drainage Basin Pattern}---that frames the entire spectrum of data movement workflows.
-Subsequently, we present empirical evidence that challenges the conventional view regarding packet loss and the criticality of TCP CCA selection in high-speed environments.
+This section provides a systematic examination of two interconnected paradigms of end-to-end data movement: the assumption of universal packet loss and the impact of TCP CCA selection.
+We present empirical evidence that challenges the two prior assumptions in high-speed environments.
 A real-world case study, drawn from a Wall Street Journal report, illustrates the practical consequences of these paradigms.
-To contextualize the scale of these workflows, Table~\ref{tab:tab5} quantifies the daily data volume achievable at common network speeds.
+To clarify the scale of these workflows, Table~\ref{tab:tab5} quantifies the daily data volume achievable at common network speeds.
 Finally, we discuss why conflating different classes of workflows often leads to suboptimal outcomes.

-The end-to-end movement of data is generally perceived as a transparent operation by application users and many stakeholders.
-Nevertheless, the reality is not so simple.
-The \enquote{Drainage Basin Pattern} illustrates the entire spectrum of data movement workflows.
+While the end-to-end movement of data often appears transparent to application users, the underlying mechanisms are complex.
+The \enquote{Drainage Basin Pattern} illustrates this full spectrum of data movement workflows, revealing considerations that may not be immediately apparent.

 While most users experience only the \enquote{source of the river,} where consumer-grade networks may indeed have packet loss, the \enquote{high-speed backbone}---the deep main river channel---is an entirely different environment.
-This recognition is based on extensive experience since 2015 with 100 Gbps and faster connections, gained through collaboration with the U.S. DOE ESnet and various tier-1 organizations.
-Consequently, our observations confirm that in the well-engineered 100 Gbps+ Research and Education (R\&E) networks discussed here---principally ESnet and Internet2 \cite{r24}---packet loss is practically nonexistent during normal operation.
-This observed reliability is also a key characteristic of peer R\&E networks such as GÉANT \cite{r25}, AARNet \cite{r26}, and SingAREN \cite{r27}.
+This recognition is based on extensive experience since 2015 with 100~Gbps and faster connections, gained through collaboration with the U.S. DOE ESnet and various tier-1 organizations.
+Consequently, our observations confirm that in the well-engineered 100~Gbps+ Research and Education (R\&E) networks discussed here---principally ESnet and Internet2 \cite{Internet2About}---packet loss is effectively negligible during normal operation.
+This observed reliability is also a key characteristic of peer R\&E networks such as GÉANT \cite{GeantAbout}, AARNet \cite{AARNetAbout}, and SingAREN \cite{SingARENAbout}.